zhihengGet/lexical-svelte/README.md

 # Goal

-when importing a new plugin to lexical-svelte-runes, we can use external library instead of copy all the logic from react playground to keep code clean but at the same time we want to 'make sure the structure of our code is similar to react's so that it is easy to debug/maintain, a lot of times we can simply check the commits in rect to copy the changes over.

-- migrate to melt-ui, unocss, svelte-shadscn for components
-- use external library instead creating our own
+### Importing Plugins into `lexical-svelte-runes`

+When adding new plugins to `lexical-svelte-runes`, use external libraries instead of copying all the logic from the React playground.
+This keeps our code clean and maintainable.

+#### we also want to ensure our code structure is similar to React's !

+### libs

+- **Melt-UI, UnoCSS, and Svelte-ShadCN**:
-  - image resize library
+- **Image Resize Library**: For efficient image manipulation.
-  - colorPicker components
-  - ...
-- use feature based folder architecture instead of plugin folder and nodes folder
-  - ```
-    /dialog
-      node.svelte
-      plugin.svelte.ts
-    ```
+- **ColorPicker Components**: color selection.

 # TODO